hanishkvc/prgs-hw-dsoquad-plotter/readme.rst

   timedivs, with a time period specified using --overlaytimedivs.

   It will also show a set of markers wrt each time div, if user has specified the same as part of --overlaytimedivs.

-  Additionally cummulated hex value from the guessed/infered individual digital bit values can/may be printed on the plot, as mentioned in the explanation wrt --overlaytimedivs argument.
+And additionally the guessed/infered individual digital binary bit values and the cummulated 8bit hex values (from the guessed individual bits, if requested), as mentioned in the explanation wrt --overlaytimedivs argument.